solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 **NEW: This method is only available in solana-core v1.8 or newer.
 Please use [getSnapshotSlot](jsonrpc-api.md#getsnapshotslot) for solana-core v1.7**

-Returns the highest slot that the node has snapshots for
+Returns the highest slot information that the node has snapshots for.

 This will find the highest full snapshot slot, and the highest incremental snapshot slot _based on_ the full snapshot slot, if there is one.